Free shipping for 2 or more items (USA)

 When your adjustable bed changes the angle, the turn feels unpredictable—you slide down instead of across.
 Here's how to reposition at 2–4am when the incline works against you.

-Quick answer: To turn on an angled adjustable bed, pause before the turn and check whether the angle will pull you down or hold you in place—if you're rolling downhill, use that momentum to start the turn then brake with your bent knee; if you're rolling uphill, push off the lower hip first to overcome gravity's resistance.
+Quick answer: To turn on an angled adjustable bed, pause before the turn and check whether the angle will pull you down or hold you in place.
+If you're rolling downhill, use that momentum to start the turn then brake with your bent knee.
+If you're rolling uphill, push off the lower hip first to overcome gravity's resistance.

 Sleep Comfort